joedom99/decision-trees-in-r-and-python/README.md

 - **Evaluation Metrics:** Generates a **confusion matrix, classification report, and feature importance scores** for model assessment.
 - **Visualization:** Decision trees are plotted for both R and Python, showing key decision points.

+## Source code

+- decision-trees-customer-intention.R is the main R script
+- decision-trees-customer-intention-ver3.py is the equivalent Python program
+- I've also included a few versions of the decision tree graphic as described in the blog post

 ## Dataset
 This project is based on the **Online Shoppers Purchasing Intention Dataset**, which contains **12,330 sessions** collected from an e-commerce website.
 The dataset includes **17 behavioral features** such as time spent on different types of pages, bounce rates, and traffic source.